ArkEcosystemArchive/docs-legacy/docs/security/discovering/public-disclosure.md

 - Replaying the same transaction multiple times without the need of private keys.
 - Exposing private keys via public methods.
 - Taking control of the entire network.
-- Permanently forking the network or a way to permanently destroy the integrity of the ARK blockchain without requiring an active delegate participation.
+- Permanently forking the network or a way to permanently destroy the integrity of the ARK blockchain without requiring a malicious delegate.

 ### High: $2,000-$3,000